Lesson 4 of 5

 The Jews

 John’s Gospel often refers to Jesus’ opponents as “the Jews,” which can give the impression that the Gospel speaks negatively about Jews in general.
-Nevertheless, it is clear that Jesus himself is Jewish.
-Jesus is called a rabbi and he teaches in synagogues and the temple (1:38; 18:20).
+Nevertheless, it is clear that Jesus himself is Jewish and a number of these conversations assume conflict between Jesus and other Jewish authorities.
+Jesus is called a rabbi, and he teaches in synagogues and the temple (1:38; 18:20).
+Jesus is also portrayed as a faithful Jewish male since he travels many times to Jerusalem over the course of the Gospel for the pilgrimage festivals (Feast of Passover; Feast of Booths) and other Jewish feasts.
 Since Jesus is Jewish and brings salvation, he can say that salvation is from the Jews (4:22).
 It is also clear that many of his followers are Jews, who know the Jewish Scriptures (1:45).
 According to the Gospel, some Jews responded favorably to Jesus and others did not.
 This was also true of non-Jews, since some Greeks wanted to see Jesus, whereas a Roman like Pilate had Jesus put to death (12:20; 19:10).

 Lord’s Supper

 The other Gospels and 1 Corinthians say that on the night of his betrayal Jesus gave his disciples bread and wine, saying, “This is my body,” and, “This is my blood.”
-These are called the words of institution.
-John’s Gospel does not include this in its account of the Last Supper but focuses instead on Jesus washing the disciples’ feet.
+These are called the Words of Institution.
+John’s Gospel does not include this in its account of Jesus’ last night with his disciples but focuses instead on Jesus washing the disciples’ feet.
 Earlier in John, Jesus calls himself the bread of life, and speaks of people consuming his flesh and blood (John 6:32-35, 48-58).
 Many assume that this alludes to the words of institution, since the theme is similar.
 Others do not think this is the case, interpreting the passage as a vivid way to speak about believing in the crucified Christ.
+Jesus hosts another meal of bread and fish for his disciples when he appears to them on the shores of the Sea of Galilee (21:1-14).

 Post-Easter perspective